LA TROMBA MOUTHPIECES

 Same as the "R" mouthpiece but following the German tradition of throat and backbore.

 Follows the Heckel pre-World-War II tradition of mouthpiece backbore design but in a more generous proportion for use in the modern Symphony orchestras

 Boasts a huge quantity of tone without loosing warmth or clarity.

 Improves the quality of tone while reducing resistance especially with the instruments from the firms Ganther (Munich, Germany) and Scherzer (Augsburg, Germany).

 The LA TROMBA "RA" (Rotary valve/Austrian backbore) trumpet mouthpieces:

-Designed primarily for the Austrian tone concept (primarily for the rotary valve instruments of the firms Schagerl and Lechner) or instruments in this tradition.
+Designed primarily for the traditional Austrian Rotary valve tone concept (primarily for the rotary valve instruments of the firms Schagerl, Lechner, Schertzer) or instruments in this tradition.

 Promising a very full and warm tone with reduced resistance.